mcopley08/google-calendar-events/README.md

 # google-calendar-events
 > jQuery plugin that fetches up-to-date Google calendar information on the client-side.

 This was made primarily for website constractors who develop sites for their clients.
 It makes it so that if the client needs to update a calendar / add events to their website, they can simply update it on their Google Calendar and the change will be automatically reflected on the website.

+You can download the package through ```npm```, and its page can be found through this [link](https://www.npmjs.com/package/google-calendar-events).

 ## Getting Set-Up